Pengwei-Chen/Automatic-Health-Report/README.md

-Selenium-request does not work well currently
+Selenium-request does not work well currently.
-Get the cookies and post data with requests instead
+Capture the cookies and post data with requests instead.